csswizardry/csswizardry.github.com/_posts/2026-05-12-meet-your-users-where-they-are-with-obs-js.md

 }
 ```

-And if Obs.js decides the visitor is better served by a `lite` mode, I drop down
+And if Obs.js decides the visitor is better served by `lite` mode, I drop down
 to the [LQIP](/2023/09/the-ultimate-lqip-lcp-technique/)-only variant:

 ```css